-- Select a few words which share a letter cluster which is pronounced the same in each word.
+Select a few words which share a letter cluster which is pronounced the same in each word.
 If you are going to concentrate on the ong cluster you might choose the words song, strong and longest.
-For a beginner all the words chosen should be words that the student knows as sight words.
-When they become a little more confident you can add some other unknown words but the list should include at least one well known word. - Write one word out several times beginning with the word the student knows best. - Tell the student what the word is: - This word is strong. - Ask the student to draw a line under the letters that make a particular sound.
-In the word strong, which letters make the str sound? - Which letters make the ong sound?
+The list should include at least one well known word.

+- Write one word out several times beginning with the word the student knows well. - Tell the student what the word is: This word is strong. - Ask the student to draw a line under the letters that make a particular sound.
+In the word strong, which letters make the /str/ sound?
+Which letters make the /ong/ sound?

 Now repeat the procedure the other way around.
 You draw a line under the letter cluster and the student tells you what sound it makes.

 What sound does this make? strong

 What sound does this make? strong

 Now repeat the procedure with the other words you have chosen.
-In this example, song and longest.